drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 ![The hierarchy of knowledge]({{ site.baseurl }}/images/hierarchy_of_knowledge.png)

 The lists above are heavily weighted toward fundamentals.
-A few entries live at the boundary; I keep them as long as they remain relevant and drop them when they don't.
+A few entries live at the boundary.
+I keep them as long as they remain relevant and drop them when they don't.

 ### Success is a process, not a moment